-'Love Island's Samira & Alex Are In The Same Boat, So Why Do We Treat Them Differently?
+Samira & Alex Are In The Exact Same Boat, So Treating Them Differently Is Weird AF

 In case you've been living under a rock, Love Island is in full swing.
 The singletons are all in it to find love (and maybe, just maybe, fame), and are looking to be the longest-standing couple in the villa.
 But the path to true love never runs smoothly.
 Samira and Alex are currently together, but kind of unhappily so, and totally in the friend zone.
 There's no chemistry, and both are looking elsewhere for romance, with mixed results.
 So why do Love Island's Samira Mighty and Alex George get completely different levels of sympathy from the public?

 Romantically, they're both having a tough time.
 Megan has taken both Dr Alex and Eyal out on dates, and Eyal has snogged Megan in front of him, leaving Dr Alex upset.
 Everyone was absolutely gutted for Alex, with The Standard saying that Megan "incurred the wrath of the nation" by picking Eyal.
 Meanwhile, Samira fancies Charlie, who's currently enjoying getting to know a few other girls in the villa, leading Samira to tell Rosie, "I’m always one of those people that just takes a step back."

 Viewers have been seriously rooting for Alex, and were thrilled when he had the chance to go on a date with Rosie.
 It seems everyone is on his side, whereas Samira has been given a much harder time of it by viewers, despite being in a similar position to the Dr. Viewers criticised her for telling Charlie she likes boys with blue eyes, and daring to tell Josh she picks men based on personality, according to OK!
 Had Alex done the same, I imagine the response would have been more, "good on him," which says a lot about how we think about men, women, and dating.

 Alex is getting serious love on Twitter.